gintonicai/documentation/mvp/distillery-subchain-guide/getting-started.md

     Replace `YOUR_WALLET_ADDRESS_HERE` with your actual wallet address.
 The `gpu_allocation` value sets the percentage of your GPU you want to dedicate to gintonic (70% is a good starting point).
 2.  **Start your node**

-    Run the following command to start your gintonic Distillery node:
+    Run the following command to start your gintonic distillery node:

     ```bash
     docker run -d --gpus all -v ~/gintonic-config.json:/app/config.json gintonic/distillery:latest